sseaman/skillVC/README.md

     * sessionHandlerManager - The SessionHandlerManager being used by SkillVC to manage Session Handlers
     * logLevel - SkillVC uses [Winston](https://github.com/winstonjs/winston) to internal logging.
 See the `SkillVCLogger` object for configuration options
+* appSession - A `map` that is created when SkillVC is initialized, lives for the life of SkillVC, and can be used to store any objects that you want to make avaliable to other objects
 * callback - Has `success` and `failure` functions to be used by Intent Handlers to return Cards and continue SkillVC execution
 * filterChainCallback - Has `success` and `failure` functions to be used by Filters to continue SkillVC execution
 * session - A `map` that is created on every intent event and can be used to store any objects that you want to make